 As the soil beneath walls can become very dry, you will need to keep a close eye on watering and have to apply plenty of water during periods of sunny, dry weather.
 However, avoid excessive or irregular watering when fruit is ripening to avoid the skin splitting.

-Water container-grown trees almost every day during the growing season and give them a high potash liquid feed every couple of weeks.
+Water container-grown trees almost every day during the growing season and give them a high potassium liquid feed every couple of weeks.
 Repot compact peaches in containers every couple of years, using John Innes No 3 loam-based potting compost.

 When fruit appears it will need thinning.
 Remove poorly placed, small or misshapen fruits when they are about the width of your little finger nail.
 With peaches aim to have a fruit every 15cm (6in).